awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    + **Subnets**: Choose the subnets that you created\.
 If you created your VPC using the steps described at [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting is not enabled for the public subnet, then any nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before March 26, 2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
-**Important**
+If the subnets do not have internet access, then make sure that you're aware of the considerations and extra steps in [Private clusters](private-clusters.md)\.
-Ensure that the subnets you select are tagged with the cluster name\.
+If you're deploying the nodes in a 1\.18 or earlier cluster, make sure that the subnets you select are tagged with the cluster name\.
+Replace *my\-cluster* \(including *<>*\) with the name of your cluster and then run the following command to see a list of the subnets currently tagged with your cluster name\.

+       ```
+       aws ec2 describe-subnets --filters Name=tag:kubernetes.io/cluster/<my-cluster>,Values=shared | grep SubnetId
+       ```
+If the subnet you want to select isn't returned in the output from the previous command, then you must manually add the tag to the subnet\.
 For more information, see [Subnet tagging](network_reqs.md#vpc-subnet-tagging)\.
-If you have subnets in AWS Outposts, AWS Wavelength, or an AWS Local Zone, they likely are not currently tagged\.
+If you select AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, then the subnets must not have been passed in when you created the cluster\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.